SOCIOLOGY, ANTHROPOLOGY AND CRIMINOLOGY: COURSES

 Contemporary topics in sexuality and health examined from Canadian and international perspectives, such as HIV and AIDS, sexual health movements, and the social construction of sexual dysfunction.
 (Prerequisite: SACR-2050 and semester 5 or higher standing)

 Basic inferential statistics, including estimation, confidence intervals, and hypothesis testing.
 Also included is the application of computer packages to selected statistical problems.
 (Prerequisite: SOSC-2500, SACR-2900 (or equivalent), and semester 5 or higher standing.)
 (Credit can only be obtained for one of PSYC-3130 or SACR-3080.)
 (2 lecture hours, 1 laboratory hour a week.)

 SACR-3150.
 On Death and Dying

 A critical exploration of topics related to the sociology and anthropology of death and dying.
-Topics covered may include: historical and cross-cultural perspectives on dying and death; memorial and commemoration; palliative care and medical aid in dying; death and popular culture; genocide and mass deaths; the construction and medicalization of death; and death statistics (pre-requisites SACR-2200 and semester 5 or higher standing).
+Topics covered may include: historical and cross-cultural perspectives on dying and death; memorial and commemoration; palliative care and medical aid in dying; death and popular culture; genocide and mass deaths; the construction and medicalization of death; and death statistics (Pre-requisites: one of SACR-2130, SACR-2200 or SACR-2400 and semester 5 or higher standing).